jwstegemann/fritz2-docs/WebComponents.md

 }
 ```

-Of course we cannot provide typesafe attributes for custom elements, but you can implement a `Tag` and provide an extension function for `HtmlElements`:
+We cannot provide typesafe attributes for custom elements, but you can implement a `Tag` and provide an extension function for `HtmlElements`:

 ```kotlin
 class M3Stars() : Tag<HTMLElement>("m3-stars"),